A doll I didn’t buy / Purpose of this subdomain

 I haven’t gotten over being grateful that I get to experience a lovely relationship with a sweet, understanding man of my own free choice.
 I married him because I wanted to and because I thought it was a good idea.
 Everybody should do that at least once in life!

-Just looked up EMFs to see what they’re admitting nowadays, and the first results are some lovely double negatives.
+Just looked up EMFs to see what they’re admitting about them nowadays.
+The best results are some lovely double negatives.

 World Health Organization, https://www.who.int/news-room/questions-and-answers/item/radiation-electromagnetic-fields